Generating bindings

 value.

-To let Injector
+To let the Injector

 know that we may be requesting instances of Supplier<String>